sathwikbalu/ChatBot/README.md

    pip install -r requirements.txt
    ```

-4. Start the Flask server:
+4. Start the Flask server in the first terminal:

    ```bash
    python run.py
    ```

-5. Navigate to the React frontend directory and start the development server:
+5. Navigate to the React frontend directory and start the development server in the second terminal:

    ```bash
    cd frontend